Deals5 min read

 Ford Ranger

-As noted in our Ranger vs Tacoma comparison, the Ranger is carrying Ford's best mid-size deal:
+As I cover in my Ranger vs Tacoma comparison, the Ranger carries Ford's best mid-size deal.

 TrimDealNotes

-XL SuperCrew$392/mo leaseEmployee Pricing For All; best mid-size lease in May
+XL SuperCrew$392/mo leaseEmployee Pricing; best mid-size lease in May

 XLT class="relative z-10",500 cash + 3.49% APR / 60 mo